 Japan Airlines receives consistently great reviews for all of their cabin classes.
 Economy is renowned for its service, seat comfort, gourmet meals and value for money, and in 2015 the airline won the world’s Best International Economy Class Seat.
 At the front of the plane in first class you can expect serious comfort with one of the largest suites in the sky.

 Garuda has made a dramatic turnaround in the last five years, which won the carrier most improved airline in the Airline Ratings 2017 awards.
 The turnaround included an entire new fleet and drastically improved in-flight service.

 In the Airline Ratings 2017 awards, Scoot took out the best low cost carrier for Asia and the Pacific.
-Its fares may not always be the cheapest on the market, but they consistently offer the best value, so worth looking into when hopping into Asia.
+Its fares may not always be the cheapest on the market, but they consistently offer the best value, so worth looking into when booking an Asia holiday.

 Air Asia has one the world’s best low cost airline eight years running, and for good reason.
 Reliable and travelling to a huge network of destinations right around Asia, you’re guaranteed to get value for money with Air Asia.

 We couldn’t go past this Australian icon, mostly because they offer some of the best food in the skies.
 In Airline Ratings 2017 list, they won Best Catering for the third year running.
 90 per cent of Qantas passengers are in economy too, where there’s an unprecedented choice of four main meals on offer.
 Qantas also won the Airline Rating award for best lounges, both domestically and internationally.